-Enable the low noise function and/or power consumption limitation via external control adaptor (DTA104A61/62).
+Enable the power consumption limitation via external control adaptor (DTA104A61/62).

-If the system needs to be running under low noise operation or under power consumption limitation conditions when an external signal is sent to the unit, this setting should be changed.
+If the system needs to be running under power consumption limitation conditions when an external signal is sent to the unit, this setting should be changed.
 This setting will only be effective when the optional external control adaptor (DTA104A61/62) is installed.